Strata Global

 Protect infrastructure:

-Roads, buildings, and other man-made structures are at the most risk when constructed near unstable slopes.
+Roads, buildings, and other man-made structures are most at risk when constructed near unstable slopes.
 Implementing measures to ensure slope stability maintains the long-term integrity of infrastructure and lowers maintenance costs.

 The stability of a slope relies on a balance between the shear strength of the soil and the shear stress acting upon it.
 A disruption in this balance results in slope failure.